-PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS MAY 14, 2008
+PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS MAY 13, 2009

-This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("SIGA") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of SIGA (the "Board of Directors") for use in voting at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the offices of Kramer Levin Naftalis & Frankel LLP, 1177 Avenue of the Americas, 29th Floor, New York, New York 10036, on Wednesday, May 14, 2008, at 10:00 a.m., and at any adjournment or postponement thereof.
+This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("SIGA", the "Company" or "we") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of SIGA (the "Board of Directors") for use in voting at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the offices of Kramer Levin Naftalis & Frankel LLP, 1177 Avenue of the Americas, 29th Floor, New York, New York 10036, on Wednesday, May 13, 2009, at 10:00 a.m. (local time), and at any adjournment or postponement thereof.

-This proxy statement and the accompanying form of proxy are first being mailed to stockholders on or about April 10, 2008.
+This proxy statement and the accompanying form of proxy are first being mailed to stockholders on or about April 8, 2009.